hydroper-jet/lang/spec/1.0/source/src/jxml-components.md

 The following restrictions apply to JXML components:

 * The constructor of *descClass* is only allowed to receive optional parameters.
+* The constructor of *descClass* must not include the rest parameter.

 The following semantics apply to JXML components: